seihoukei/svelte-game-template/README.md

 - `command-advance` `(time)` - event from game engine, main trigger to react to with game-advancing events.
 - `game-saved` `(slot)` - reports that game was saved to specific slot

-Triggers that start with `internal-command-` should not be interacted with.

 ### Game state

 GameEngine and descendants should be the source of truth for game state.
 No double-binding same element twice, instead modify entity form inside on Trigger events (`Trigger.on("...", ...)`).